The RMS Celtic received the SOS message from RMS Titanic and was aware of the messages to RMS Titanic from

 other ships.
 Being 700 miles away there is nothing they could do to help the stricken Titanic and its passengers and crew.

 Captain Hambleton in command of RMS Celtic ordered that the wireless operators keep this news from the other

 crew members and passengers.
 The two ships had quite a lot in common and 50 crew members from Celtic had

 been transferred from this ship to work on Titanic's maiden voyage.

 Celtic arrived in New York on 20th April 1912 and left to return to the UK on 2nd May taking on board rescued passengers from RMS Titanic and crew including J. Bruce Ismay the White Star Line Chairman and Millvina Dean the youngest survivor.

 Cedric followed in 1902 with a Yard Number 337 then Baltic in 1903 with Yard Number 352.
 The last of the four was Adriatic in 1906 with a Yard Number 358 and was the first to have an indoor swimming pool and Turkish Bath.
 The Captain of Adriatic was Capt.
-Edward Smith who in due course was the Captain od RMS Titanic and due to retire after Titanic's maiden voyage.
+Edward Smith who in due course was the Captain of the RMS Titanic and was due to retire after the Titanic's maiden voyage.

-Queenstown was off course the last port of call for RMS Titanic.
+Queenstown was of course the last port of call for the RMS Titanic.